 Finally, the only way to compensate for selective decoupling from rivals is through deeper integration with friends.
 It is all well and good to say that America and other democracies should not rely on China for pharmaceuticals or components of precision-guided munitions.
 But autarky isn’t a feasible solution, even for the United States, and Washington can’t surrender the benefits of specialization and comparative advantage while still hoping to compete with a technologically sophisticated nation of 1.4 billion people.
 It will require more, not less, economic cooperation with like-minded nations to succeed in competition with China, which requires strengthening the order that binds America to its allies and partners.

 The problem with Trumpism is not that it is devoid of good ideas, but that it often blends them with dangerously self-destructive ones.
 When Trump’s presidency ends, whether in a few months or a few years, the challenge will be to appropriate the former while jettisoning the latter.
 The paradigm of strategic competition with China should, and likely will, persist.
 But prevailing in that rivalry will require reinvesting in, rather than undermining, the liberal order Trump has scorned.

-Hal Brands, a contributing editor of American Purpose, is the Henry Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies and a senior fellow at the Center for Strategic and Budgetary Assessments.
+Hal Brands, a contributing editor of American Purpose, is the Henry A. Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies and a senior fellow at the Center for Strategic and Budgetary Assessments.

 American Purpose newsletters